 P1243719 by Andrew Buchanan and Richard Stanley in 2001, part (1), is an A-to-B in 5.5 moves.
 In Jacobi we could still use dia5.5 but to increase compatibility with Popeye we can also write a=>b5.5.
 Popeye requires the option WhiteToPlay to solve this problem but not Jacobi.
 The problem would be entered as

 forsyth 8/3pP1p1/6p1/5P2/2p2P1k/2p2p2/PpK2pP1/r7 stipulation a=>b5.5 forsyth 6k1/3pP1p1/6P1/5PP1/2p5/2p2p2/P4p2/rb1K4

 P1305233 by Alexandre Leroux in 2015 is a PG 7.0 with the option AddPieces.
-Since we no longer care for compatibility with Popeye we can write PG instead of dia if we want.
+Since we no longer care for compatibility with Popeye we can write PG instead of dia if we want (they are synonyms).
 It would be entered as

 stipulation PG 7.0 pieces white Ka5 Pa6 black Re4 AddPieces

 P1068165 by Peter Fayers in 2005 is a PG 6.0 with the condition Kriegspiel which (in this case) means the PG option AddWhitePieces.
 It would be entered as